MonoidMusician/blog/sources/selective_applicative.md

 Having the categorical structure also enables us to separate data that the program manipulates from the structure of the program itself.
 Finally, we consider static analysis as the analogous laws on plain monoids (not functors) via the constant functor (decategorification).

-So we want an explanation of selective applicative functors in terms of monoidal products.
+So we want an explanation of selective applicative functors in terms of monoidal tensors.

 ### Tensorfail

 Most explanations are missing the point of what *should* be possible with selective applicatives: they search for a tensor that can explain something about `select :: f (Either u v) -> f (u -> v) -> f v`{.haskell}.

-[One suggestion](https://www.pls-lab.org/en/Selective_functors) is that it should come from a lax monoidal action on coproducts, of the shape `f (Either u v) -> Either (f u) (f v)`{.haskell}, but that is just wrong: that is the *wrong* kind of static analysis for selective applicatives to support, as it would require evaluating the control flow purely statically, meaning that `f`{.haskell} cannot contain any interesting effects after all.
+[One suggestion](https://www.pls-lab.org/en/Selective_functors)^[Which I have seen a couple times] is that it should come from a lax monoidal action on coproducts, of the shape `f (Either u v) -> Either (f u) (f v)`{.haskell}, but that is just wrong: that is the *wrong* kind of static analysis for selective applicatives to support, as it would require evaluating the control flow purely statically, meaning that `f`{.haskell} cannot contain any interesting effects after all.

 That is: Lax actions over coproducts (`f (Either u v) -> Either (f u) (f v)`{.haskell}) are incredibly rare in programming (or Set-like categories, more formally).
+It is clear that motivating examples of selective applicative functors do not satisfy this.
-We will in fact see that selective applicative functors are much more *plentiful* than monads or applicatives.
+We will in fact see that selective applicative structures are much more *plentiful* than monads or applicatives.

 Another approach I looked at is viewing it through the lens of possibly-constant functions, like `Either (u -> v) v`{.haskell}.
-These are not nicely behaved either: they do not form a category^[at least not with nice properties], and even computationally, since we cannot detect constant functions in generally, it is not clear why specifically distinguished constant functions should be treated specially.
+These are not nicely behaved either: they do not form a category^[at least not with nice properties], and even computationally, since we cannot detect constant functions in general, it is not clear why the computationally distinguished constant functions should be treated specially.
 Which is silly, because the point of these functors is all about computation, and I believe there is a nice story for it in category theory too!

-So we need to change our approach and recognize that `select`{.haskell} is not a primitive that composes nicely: it does not have a tensor, so it is not the operation we should be looking at.
+So we need to change our approach and recognize that `select`{.haskell} is not a primitive that composes nicely: it does not have a monoidal tensor, so it is not the operation we should be looking at.

 We *need* monoids if we are to determine what “composes nicely” even means.
 The failure of `select`{.haskell} to faithfully reproduce `branch`{.haskell} (or at least the failure of `branch`{.haskell} to faithfully reproduce a ternary `branch`{.haskell}) is exactly the failure of finding a tensorial explanation for what is happening.